-And, because your Managed Portfolio is automatically re-balanced during market volatility, you can take a “set it and forget it” mindset.
+And, because your Robo Portfolio is automatically re-balanced during market volatility, you can take a “set it and forget it” mindset.

 Entering the world of investing is an exciting opportunity to take control of your wealth and grow your finances.
 To start, you should look toward the future at what you want to accomplish and draw out the framework to get there.
 By answering questions like “What are my goals?,” “What is my timeline?,” and “Is paying fees worth the possibility of higher returns?,” you can begin investing and building a portfolio that’s best for you.